neovim/neovim/MAINTAIN.md

 * Next feature-release (1.x.0)

-The forecasting problem might be solved with an explicit priority system (like Bram's todo.txt).
+The forecasting problem might be solved with an explicit priority system (like Vim's todo.txt).
 Meanwhile the Neovim priority system is defined by:

 * PRs nearing completion.
 * Issue labels.
 E.g. the `has:plan` label increases the ticket's priority merely